cgallemore/djvasa/README.md

     >> djvasa --postgres

-Optionally, you can enable Heroku as well with the --heroku flag:
+Optionally, you can enable Heroku as well with the --heroku flag (You'll need the Heroku toolbelt and an account setup):

     >> djvasa --heroku
+    What's the name of your project? foobar
+    What's your full name?
+Chad Gallemore
+    What's your email? cgallemore@gmail.com

+    >> git init
+    >> git add .
+    >> git ci -m"my django app"
+    >> heroku create
+    >> git push heroku master
+    >> heroku run python manage.py syncdb
+    >> heroku open

 Since Heroku uses Postgres as the database, postgres will automatically be enabled for your project.
 Your settings file will contain the necessary Heroku requirements.
-I haven't fully got around to testing this yet, but am getting there.
+Still working on a couple of issues with the heroku option.

 If you would like to try it, you can do the following, assuming you have Vagrant and Virtualbox installed: